YouTube Stats: What you should know about the video giant (plus Fun Facts)

 Although the Kinder-Toys channel, a purely commercial offering for children, is also at the top here, the fact that Kurzgesagt - In einem Satz, a thoroughly sophisticated science channel, is among the top subscribers is probably somewhat unique.

-Also in the top 5 are Haertetest - the first port of call for anyone who likes to watch iPhones, melons or eggs being run over by cars; Crazy Frog, the revived long-running hit from the Jamba ringtone commercials; and Ice Cream Rolls, a channel where you can watch delicious ice cream creations being made.
+Also in the top 5 are Haertetest - the first port of call for anyone who likes to watch iPhones, melons, or eggs being run over by cars; Crazy Frog, the revived long-running hit from the Jamba ringtone commercials; and Ice Cream Rolls, a channel where you can watch delicious ice cream creations being made.

-... and this is the richest YouTube star
+...
+And This is the Richest YouTube Star

-YouTube milestones
+YouTube Milestones

 The first video to reach one million views was a Nike spot uploaded in 2005, featuring Brazilian soccer wizard Ronaldinho performing a trick on a pair of white-and-gold shoes.
 More likely to be remembered by most is the first billion-view video: PSY's "Gangnam Style," of course, in 2012, in just under six months.
+The ten billion mark was recently broken by "Baby Shark".

-Gaming videos are one of the most popular genres on YouTube
+Gaming Videos are One of the Most Popular Genres on YouTube

 LetsPlays - videos in which you watch a YouTuber play a video game - are among the most popular YouTube offerings for kids (and not just!).
 In 2020, a staggering 100 billion hours of gaming content will be watched on the platform.
+The immense popularity of the genre is illustrated by Swedish LetsPlayer PewDiePie, whose channel was literally the most subscribed YouTube channel for half an eternity (from 2013 to 2019).
+Currently, PewDiePie is still in fourth place with 111 million subscribers.

 YouTube users want to be educated as well as entertained.
 But they prefer it in a relaxed and humorous way.
 That's why, in addition to LetsPlays, music videos, comedy, more or less interesting personal commentaries on everything and anything, and compilations of the top 5/10/25/100 of the biggest/best/most exciting XYZ, videos that impart knowledge are among the most popular YouTube genres.
 How-to videos explain just about every known cultural technique, from tying a tie to baking Oreo cookies to building a smelting furnace.
 Engaging explainer videos impart all kinds of theoretical knowledge.
 Plus millions of product reviews and documentaries of all kinds.

 Of course, nothing beats a viral video featuring your product or company.
 But the arithmetic of virality is more of the high school YouTube school.
-A more reliable way for companies to get their foot in the door is with well-made, useful videos: answers to questions about products, explainer videos that convey important knowledge about the company's field of expertise, documentaries and interviews that provide insights into company culture, production or sourcing: This content can generate real interest among customers and prospects.
+A more reliable way for companies to get their foot in the door is with well-made, useful videos: answers to questions about products, explainer videos that convey important knowledge about the company's field of expertise, documentaries, and interviews that provide insights into company culture, production, or sourcing.
+This content can generate real interest among customers and prospects.

 With Corona, the popularity of how-to videos on YouTube has skyrocketed.
 In 2020, there were 50 percent more how-to videos with "at home" in the title and 65 percent more how-to videos with phrases like "step-by-step" or "for beginners" in the title.

-And finally: What happened to the dislike button?
+And Finally: What Happened to the Dislike Button?

-Unlike Facebook, Instagram and Twitter, YouTube not only has a "Like" button for every video, but also a "Dislike" button.
+Unlike Facebook, Instagram, and Twitter, YouTube not only has a "Like" button for every video but also a "Dislike" button.
 Until November 2021, YouTube showed the number of dislikes as well as the number of likes.
 Lots of dislikes could be a sign of misleading videos and clickbait.
 Sometimes, however, dislikes were the work of haters.

 YouTube is now putting a stop to that: The dislike button is still there, but only the uploader can see the number of dislikes.
 Not everyone is thrilled with this change.
 But one thing is for sure: In 2022, YouTube will be more relevant than ever - and a lot more positive.